ebijun/NetBSD/Guide/Place/asiabsdcon.rst

 * Day 2: Room E 2015/3/13 18:30-21:00

 #.
-Taylor R Campbell (riastradh@),
+Taylor R Campbell (riastradh@), A brief overview of DRM/KMS and its status in NetBSD
-   - State of affairs in graphics.
-   - Replacing proplib in ioctl.
-   - Random number generation, and what's changed since Sofia.
 #.
 Kazuya Goda, Development of vxlan(4) using rumpkernel
 #.
 Makoto Fujiwara (mef@), List of packages to be updated out of 12,000
 #.
 Jun Ebihara (jun@), RPI/RPI2/Cubieboard2/BananaPI images.